 Owners of old dogs also report that their senior now acts and plays like a puppy again.
 You may even see your dog start to engage in new behaviors like more active sniffing around the house/neighborhood or interest in things/toys that he/she was not interested in before.
 It’s amazing what happens when we start to fuel them the way that they are designed to be fueled.

-One of the benefits for dog owners, when they switch to raw, is how excited their companion gets at mealtime.
+One of the benefits for dog owners, when they switch their dog's diet to raw, is how excited their companion gets at mealtime.

 We hear comments all the time about how their dogs just are not that food motivated.
 What proves true in almost all ofthese instances is that their dogs just are not excited about what they are eating!
 You and I wouldn’t get that excited about the same bland-tasting meal from a bag every day, twice a day, for the rest of our lives either.